code-with-amitk/Code-examples/Operating_Systems/Windows/MFC/README.md

 ## Terms
 <a name=w></a>
-### 1. Windows
+#### 1. Windows
-#### a.
-Main Window
+- **a.
+Main Window:**
   - Windows are the primary interface elements that applications use to present graphic and text output to the user.
 Main window will have:
     - _Client Area:_ On which the application/user writes or displays graphics and text, surrounded by a rectangular border.
 <a name=m></a>
-### 2. Messages
+#### 2. Messages
 Every MFC application is event driven.
 All application consists of message handler functions.
 Message is represented using this structure.
 ```c
 struct {